uNetworking/uWebSockets/README.md

 ### :arrow_forward: Rapid scripting
-µWebSockets is written entirely in C & C++ but has a seamless integration for Node.js backends called <a href="https://github.com/uNetworking/uWebSockets.js">µWebSockets.js</a>.
+µWebSockets is written entirely in C & C++ but has a seamless integration for Node.js backends.
 This allows for rapid scripting of powerful apps, using widespread competence.
+See <a href="https://github.com/uNetworking/uWebSockets.js">µWebSockets.js</a>.

 ### :battery: Batteries included
 Designed around a convenient URL router with wildcard & parameter support - paired with efficient pub/sub features inspired by MQTT. µWebSockets should be the obvious, complete starting point for any real-time web project with high demands.